Cronulla Loop Track

 This is a particularly pretty stretch of coastline.
 The water is a gorgeous blue-green colour and the richly toned rocks, pitted and rippled by the waves, make a striking contrast.
 You can scramble down roughly hewn paths at various points to the natural rock pools below, though it’s best to wait for the tide to go out.

 At Oak Park Beach you’ll find another low lying rock pool nestled in between rock platforms which stem the force of the waves.
-Continue on from here toward to Bass and Flinders Point.
+Continue on from here toward Bass and Flinders Point.

-Bass and Flinders Point
+Bass & Flinders Point

 If you went to school in Australia, the names Bass and Flinders will be familiar.
 The monument here marks their arrival in 1796 aboard the Tom Thumb.
 Flinders later named Port Hacking after Henry Hacking, an explorer of somewhat dubious repute.
 (It is believed that it was Hacking who killed Aboriginal resistance fighter Pemulwuy in 1802.)

-From the point, the path winds around to Salmon Haul Reserve a scenic and relatively secluded spot for swimming, snorkelling and fishing.
+From the point, the path winds around to Salmon Haul Reserve, a scenic and relatively secluded spot for swimming, snorkelling and fishing.
 And there’s a playground here with amenities.

-At the end of Doorak Park you have two options but your choice will be very much governed by the tides.
-At low tide, you can get around the point to Gunnamantta Beach without too much trouble.
-When the tide is up though you’ll need to take the path up to Doorak Park Road.
-This will take you up to Nicholson Parade where you turn left and continue on until you arrive at Gunnamatta Park.
+At the end of Darook Park you have two options but your choice will be very much governed by the tides.
+At low tide, you can usually get around the point to Gunnamatta Bay Beach without too much trouble.
+When the tide is up though you’ll need to take the path up to Darook Park Road, then follow it to Nicholson Parade.
+Turn left and continue to Gunnamatta BayPark.

 To finish